 Death Date: August 29, 1931

 Plot Location: Section C, Lot 5

-Interestingly, Duffy’s personal estate was valued at only $6,000.
+Ironically, Duffy’s personal estate was valued at only $6,000.
 Administration papers showed $5,000 worth of personal property and $1000 equity in a home on Osage Avenue in Philadelphia.
+(The City Avenue mansion was owned jointly with Edith.)
 In 1932 several tax liens were levied against the estate and in 1933 the funeral director who buried Mickey sued the estate to recover the funeral costs.
 Unfortunately by that time, Mickey’s widow Edith could not be located.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.